Dr. Pinnell had over 100 peer-reviewed publications, including many related directly to the topical antioxidant innovative technologies:

 In order to provide full-spectrum protection against environmentally caused skin damage, it is imperative to use a topical antioxidant daily.
 This added protection from free radicals has been proven to help prevent premature skin ageing.

-A Topical Antioxidant Solution Containing Vitamins C and E Stabilized by Ferulic Acid Provides Protection for Human Skin Against Damage Caused by Ultraviolet Irradiation.
+A Topical Antioxidant Solution Containing Vitamins C and E Stabilised by Ferulic Acid Provides Protection for Human Skin Against Damage Caused by Ultraviolet Irradiation.

 Pinnell, S. et al. J Am Acad Dermatol.
 59(3):418-25, 2008.